Mathematics, Science, and Technology Research Guide

 Academic Search Premier – A multidisciplinary database providing full text for more than 4,600 journals, including nearly 3,900 peer-reviewed titles.
 PDF backfiles to 1975 or further are available for well over one hundred journals.
 See also Academic Search Complete, a scholarly, multidisciplinary full-text database, with more than 8,500 full-text periodicals, including more than 7,300 peer-reviewed journals.
 The database features PDF content going back as far as 1887.

-Applied Science Full Text – Indexes international English-language periodicals in the applied sciences and technology.
+Applied Science & Technology Full Text – Indexes international English-language periodicals in the applied sciences and technology.
 Areas covered include engineering, chemistry, mathematics, physics, computer technology, and energy-related disciplines.

 Biological Abstracts – An index with abstracts to periodicals in biology and the life sciences.
 Provides access to biological and medical research findings, clinical studies, and discoveries of new organisms.
 Coverage is from 1969 to present and is international.
 See also Biological Abstracts Archive databases covering 1926 through 1968.